-The regulations will require licensees to notify clients of the sale or transfer of the practice via first class mail, which would result in costs of \$0.55 (domestic) and \$1.20 (international) per notification.
-The CBA cannot provide an estimate of the total future costs related to notifying clients because the number of notifications would depend on unknown variables including: 1) the number of future sale or transfers of practices, and 2) the number and location of clients impacted.
+The regulations will require licensees to notify clients of the sale or transfer of the practice via first-class or certified mail, or via electronic transmission.
+If sent by first-class or certified mail, it may result in costs of \$0.60 (domestic) and \$1.40 (international) per notification, or \$4.00 per notification for certified mail.
+The CBA cannot provide an estimate of the total future costs related to notifying clients because the number of notifications would depend on unknown variables including: 1) the number of future sale or transfers of practices, 2) the number and location of clients impacted, and 3) the method of notification.

-Licensees would also be required to either transfer client files to the successor licensee or to the client, as specified, or retain the files, as specified.
-Because any client file transfer and/or retention costs would also depend on these same unknown variables, the CBA cannot provide an estimate of these transfer or retention costs.
+Licensees would also be required to either transfer client records to the successor person or to the client, as specified, or retain the records, as specified.
+Because any client record transfer and/or retention costs would also depend on these same unknown variables, the CBA cannot provide an estimate of these transfer or retention costs.

-However, the CBA notes most client files are typically retained by the licensee in digital format and any transfer or retention of these files would occur digitally, which would not likely result in additional costs.
+However, the CBA notes that most client records are typically retained by the licensee in digital format and any transfer or retention of these records would occur digitally, which would not likely result in additional costs.

-The CBA further notes a typical licensee opting to sell or transfer their practice would likely be averse to significant file transfer or retention costs.
-As a result, these individuals would probably choose to digitize any files as part of their normal course of business and complete the digitizing of files prior to the sale or transfer to eliminate these potential costs.
+The CBA further notes a typical licensee opting to sell or transfer their practice would likely be averse to significant record transfer or retention costs.
+As a result, these individuals would probably choose to digitize any records as part of their normal course of business and complete the digitizing of records prior to the sale or transfer to eliminate these potential costs.